mumme74/driver_sign/README.md

 You can change the fonts and generate new embedded images with some python scripts.
 See python section if you need help on setting up python environment.

 The scripts are located in the *letter_images* folder.
-To generate new characters you edit at the top of *create_letter_images.py*.
+To generate new characters you edit the the settings in *config.ini* first.
+Change to your desired font, size rotation etc.

+You can print a driver name to each letter image.
+See *[drivers]* section in *config.ini*.

-Change to your desired font and size.
-If you plan on a another screen size, you need to change that to.
+If you plan on a another screen size, you can set that also in *config.ini*.
 Although changing screen size also requires to use another *epdXinXX* *.cpp* and *.h* files also.
 That you have to figure out for your self...

 It is always a good idea to use a monospaced font, meaning that each char takes up the same amount of screen space.

 When done, just run the script, it should (re-)create the *image_xx.png* files in this folder.
 You should now view those images so the fit and work as expected, before you embedd them.

-## Embedd images to the software.
+## Embed images to the software.
 In order for an image to be displayed from a micro controller, such as an Arduino, we need to embedd the data into the binary before we build.

 This software use a crude form of image compression So that many images can fit in memory.